 Dr. Schnabel added, “Alternatively, growers combine fungicides with multi-site activity with one or more single-site fungicides to spread the risk in hopes to achieve disease control.
 This may lead to excessive fungicide use.”

-Senior extension associate Kathleen Demchak, Penn State University, in cautioning growers to manage at-risk products, advised rotating with broad-spectrum fungicides while avoiding bees, and using cultural controls to minimize need for spraying.
-“Every spray avoided is avoidance of an opportunity for resistance development,” she said.
+Senior extension associate Kathleen Demchak, Penn State University, in cautioning growers to manage at-risk products, advised rotating with broad-spectrum fungicides while avoiding bees and using cultural controls to minimize the need for spraying.
+“Every spray avoided is the avoidance of an opportunity for resistance development,” she said.